-Is there any color more suited to 2021 than green?
-At at time where our happiness and health have seemed more important than ever, it's only right that we'd want to surround ourselves in shades that symbolise nature, growth and renewal.
+Is there any color more suited to now than green?
+At at time where our happiness and health have seemed more important than ever, it's only right that we'd want to surround ourselves in shades that symbolize nature, growth and renewal.

 Deep green is also effective in creating a natural, grounding feel in industrial, tech-heavy homes, working well to encourage a connection with nature.
 And as the two colors most regularly seen together in nature, combining green and blue living room ideas requires our eyes to do little, to no, adjusting, which is perfect for creating a feeling of restfulness and harmony – even in small living rooms.

 6. Blur the lines in a modern green living room

 Be brave when choosing living room color schemes in modern spaces.